Search Results :

 • Attribute Mapping feature allows you to map the user attributes sent by the IDP during SSO to the user attributes at WordPress.

-• In WordPress SAML plugin, go to Attribute/Role Mapping tab and fill up the following fields in Attribute Mapping section.
+• In SAML Plugin for WordPress, go to Attribute/Role Mapping tab and fill up the following fields in Attribute Mapping section.

-Login-attribute mapping - SSO between two WordPress sites
+Login-attribute mapping - SAML SSO for WordPress

 • Custom Attribute Mapping: This feature allows you to map any attribute sent by the IDP to the usermeta table of WordPress.

-Login-attribute mapping - SSO between two WordPress sites
+Login-attribute mapping - SAML SSO for WordPress

 Step 4: Role Mapping